-Moving from the Acropolis to the direction of the sea you can get to the hill Pinks.
+Moving from the Acropolis (Greece) to the direction of the sea you can get to the hill Pinks.
 Now this area is more reminiscent of a country park with lots of archaeological artifacts than urban areas but it is exactly the point (and the surrounding hills) were ancient Athens were located.

 Hill Pinks is the cradle of democracy.
 At this place in ancient times assembled People’s Assembly.
 There were Themistocles and Pericles, and this is the place where important policy decisions were made.

 At the same hill was in the ancient time the prison in which Socrates drank the cup of poison, as well as the tomb of Cimon — a strategy that ultimately drove the Persians out of Attica.